TitanPlayz100/teti/info.md

 ## Acknowledgements
 Thanks [existancepy](https://github.com/existancepy) for all the fixes.
-Thanks [ItzBlack6093](https://github.com/ItzBlack6093) for adding TGM Race mode and other fixes.
+Thanks [ItzBlack6093](https://github.com/ItzBlack6093) for adding many modes and fixes.

 Feel free to contribute with features and fixes, and open issues.

-Design inspired by [Strangelinx's 'blocks'](https://strangelinx.github.io/blocks/) and [Tetra Legends.](https://tetralegend.app)
+Design inspired by [Strangelinx's 'blocks'](https://strangelinx.github.io/blocks/) and [Tetra Legends.](https://tetralegends.app)
 Icons from [The Noun Project.](https://thenounproject.com)
 Sound effects from [TETR.IO.](https://tetr.io)
 Skins from [YHF](https://you.have.fail/ed/at/tetrioplus/)